-BA or BSc (Hons) at 2:2 or above, in a relevant subject - for example: Sociology, Psychology, Biological Sciences, or Anthropology.
+BA or BSc (Hons) minimum of a 2:2 or above, in a subject relevant to Occupational Therapy - for example: Sociology, Psychology, Biological Sciences, or Anthropology.
 All applicants must have taken and passed a module or course on research methods, addressing both qualitative and quantitative study designs and statistics.
-OR Undergraduate level Diploma / bachelors degree in Occupational Therapy (2:2 or above) and must have taken and passed a module or course on research methods.
-Three A-level subjects at grade B or above.
-Five GCSE passes to include grade C in English, Maths and Science.

 Months of entry